LemonAppDev/konsist-documentation/getting-started/getting-started/README.md

 ```

 {% hint style="info" %}
-For KoTest to function correctly the KoTest test name has to be explicitly passed.
+For Kotest to function correctly the Kotest test name has to be explicitly passed.
 See the[kotest-support.md](kotest-support.md "mention") page.
 {% endhint %}

 {% hint style="info" %}
-The [KoTest](https://kotest.io/) testing framework project dependency should be added to the project.
+The [Kotest](https://kotest.io/) testing framework project dependency should be added to the project.
 See [starter projects](https://github.com/LemonAppDev/konsist/tree/main/samples/starter-projects) to get a complete sample project.
 {% endhint %}
 {% endtab %}
 {% endtabs %}